 Egalitarian/ complementarian debate focuses on the meanings of words like ezer (helper), kephale (head), and hupotasso (submit).
 The former two are used in the Bible to describe God himself.
 The gay debate focuses on terms like eunouchos (eunuch), arsenokoites (literally a combination of man + bed as a verb) and malakos (effeminate/ soft).
 None of these describe God in the Bible.

 2) Different Bible Passages:

 Two of the about 5 texts that (seems to) speak against gay acts are in the ritual law of the Old Testament, while none of the primary texts on female subordination are.
-The three New Testament texts are mostly about seriously sinful behavior and attitudes, and the issue is exactly what it is that those texts see as wrong.
+The three New Testament texts used for discussing gay relationships are mostly about seriously sinful behavior and attitudes, and the issue is exactly what it is that those texts see as wrong.

-Womanhood texts start at the creation purpose and prediction of what effects the starting of sin will have.
-Other such texts are found in advice on Christian relational living.
+Womanhood texts start at the creation purpose and the prediction of what effects sin will have on society.
+(Genesis 1-3) Other such texts are found in advice on Christian relational living.